 If a student has previously had marks deducted for poor academic practice or has been referred to the Proctors for suspected plagiarism the case must always be referred to the Proctors.
-Also, where the deduction of marks results in failure of the assessment and of the programme the case must be referred to the Proctors.

 In addition, any more serious cases of poor academic practice than described above should also always be referred to the Proctors.